 The dialogue tool has some similarities to other communication methods (e.g. email, forums, messages).
 Dialogue allows for one to one conversations inside the topic, as opposed to forums which

-are mainly for group discussions and messaging, which is for one to one discussion, but is not recorded in the topic.
+are mainly for group discussions and messaging, which is for one on one discussion, but is not recorded in the topic.

 You could use the dialogue tool to: